TikTok Tips & Strategies

 By Spencer Lanoue

-Posting your favorite movie moments on TikTok is a fantastic way to find your people - a massive, engaged audience of film lovers.
-Done right, a great clip can make your account blow up.
-But it’s not as simple as screen-recording a scene and hitting upload.
+Posting your favorite movie moments on TikTok is a fantastic way to find your audience - a large, engaged community of film lovers.
+Done correctly, a great clip can make your account go viral.
+But it’s not as simple as screen-recording a scene and pressing upload.
 This guide breaks down everything from the tricky legal gray areas to the creative editing essentials you need to make your clips stand out, build a following, and go viral for the right reasons.

 The First Question: Is Posting Movie Clips on TikTok Even Legal?